satomm1/robot_new_objects/README.md

 This is the code for the [] submitted to the ASME 2025 conference.
 In this paper, we ...

+This `main` branch contains code for training models, while the `noetic` branch contains ROS code for deploying on mobile robots.

 ## Installation (Linux)
 **Step 1**: Clone this repo
 ```